AbijeetP/demo-portal/GoogleMaps/README.md

 2. Run the command **npm install grunt**
 3. After you are done with the installation, run the common **grunt watch**

-Now browse to the app at `http://localhost:8000
+Now browse to the app at `http://localhost:8000`

 > Note that the server is configured to refresh the page automatically when you make a change to your JS / HTML  or CSS code.

-## Development Guidelines
+## Please go through Documentation

 Please go through the page [here](http://10.0.0.155/books/faq-php/page/requirements)